 Steve Holmes is an Assistant Professor in the department of English (writing and rhetoric) and a Faculty Affiliate in the Cultural Studies PhD program at George Mason University.

-Steve teaches undergraduate and graduate courses in rhetorical theory, technical communication, composition studies, and digital media.
+Steve teaches undergraduate and graduate courses in rhetorical history and theory, technical communication, composition studies, and digital rhetorical.
 His current research agenda reflects an interdisciplinary approach by exploring connections between material rhetorics and emerging philosophical conversations related to vitalism, media ecology (and archaeology), assemblage theory, new materialism, and actor-network theory.
 His previous publications have applied these theoretical paradigms to a variety of digital practices, including videogames, trolling (Anonymous), doxxing, digital humanities, code (and software studies), networked art, augmented reality apps, eBooks, and mobile media.
 Steve also researches in professional writing and technical communication in areas such as social media ethics, data analytics (and habitus), tactical technical communication, social justice, and queer theory.

 His research enjoys national recognition, including the reception of the 2017 Nell Ann Pickett Award for the top article ("From Noob Guides") in Technical Communication Quarterly, which is the flagship journal of the Association of Teachers of Technical Writing.

-Steve's single-author book project, Procedural Habits: The Rhetoric of Videogames as Embodied Practice (Routledge, Fall 2017) explores philosophical and rhetorical conceptions of habit (hexis) as a lens to analyze the increasing alignment of habit and rhetoric in videogames, gamification, and algorithmic cultures in the present moment.
+Steve is the author Procedural Habits: The Rhetoric of Videogames as Embodied Practice (Routledge, Fall 2017) explores philosophical and rhetorical conceptions of habit (hexis) as a lens to analyze the increasing alignment of habit and rhetoric in videogames, gamification, and algorithmic cultures in the present moment.

 "From NoobGuides to #OpKKK: Ethics of Anonymous’ Tactical Technical Communication," with Jared S. Colton and Josephine Walwema."
 Technical Communication Quarterly.
 26.1 (2017): 59-75.